 The application/registration process will be entirely digital for this year.
 The application as well as all documentation and portfolios will be due on the same date as per the following instructions.
-Good luck to all applicants and please be sure to follow all directions carefully.
+Please be sure to follow all directions carefully.
 If you have difficulty, please have your teacher/counselor or administrator, contact the email listed below.
+Good luck to all applicants!

-- The deadline for application submission is 4:00pm April 5, 2024.
-Students can access the online Application Form found here: Metro Vancouver District Authority Scholarship Web Form.
-Students can submit ONE application only. - 2.
+- 1. The deadline for application submission is 4:00pm April 5, 2024.
+Students can access the online Application Form found here: Metro Vancouver District Authority Scholarship Web Form. - 2.
+Students can submit ONE application only. - 3.
 You will need a google mail account to upload all the documents.
-Applications and portfolios (for focus areas that require them) must be submitted through the link above. - 3.
-Students must submit the following documents (using the Metro Vancouver District Authority Web Form): - a. a typed, one-page personal letter of application, introducing himself/herself, superior achievement in his/her chosen specialty/focus area, and future and career goals. - b. a typed resume or CV - 4.
-A typed, one-page confidential letter of Recommendation from an adult familiar with the applicant's superior achievement in the specialty area (N.B.
-To avoid conflict of interest, letters of support and recommendation should not be written by relatives of the applicant.
+Applications and portfolios (for focus areas that require them) must be submitted through the link above. - 4.
+Students must submit the following documents (using the Metro Vancouver District Authority Web Form): - a. a typed, one-page personal letter of application, introducing himself/herself, superior achievement in his/her chosen specialty/focus area, and future and career goals - b. a typed resume or CV - 5.
+Students must request a typed, one-page confidential Letter of Recommendation from an adult familiar with the applicant's superior achievement in the specialty area (N.B. to avoid conflict of interest, letters should not be written by relatives of the applicant.
 Consult with your school's DAS coordinator for clarification if needed).
-The Confidential Letter of Recommendation must include the following.
-Letter of recommendation must be uploaded to a separate link by the person providing a reference: - Name of Focus Area teacher/coach/instructor - Name of applicant - Applicant's chosen Specialty/Focus Area - Information/evidence regarding: - the applicant's ability and achievements within and beyond classroom assignments and expectations in the chosen career field - the indicators that the applicant's work in this field can be considered superior - the applicant's attitude, cooperation, motivation, work habits and punctuality - A description of any specific projects or endeavors that would support your assessment
+Letter of Recommendation must be uploaded to a separate link by the person providing a reference.
+The confidential Letter of Recommendation must include the following: - Name of Focus Area teacher/coach/instructor - Name of applicant - Applicant's chosen Specialty/Focus Area - Information/evidence regarding: - the applicant's ability and achievements within and beyond classroom assignments and expectations in the chosen career field - the indicators that the applicant's work in this field can be considered superior - the applicant's attitude, cooperation, motivation, work habits and punctuality - a description of any specific projects or endeavors that would support your assessment